-As the father of two school-age children, I can empathize with the uncertainty and pressure associated with the new reality of virtual learning.
+Undoubtedly, there is uncertainty and pressure associated with the new reality of virtual learning.
 On top of our typical parenting and job responsibilities, some of us also need to serve as de-facto homeschool teachers or tutors for our kids.
 Getting dinner on the table can feel like an impossible feat to begin with for some, and now we need to consider additional feeding and caring for our kids who would typically be at school during the day.
-However, I like to think of this as an opportunity to help teach my children not only their daily lessons from school, but the value of eating nutritious food and the importance of a balanced diet.
-In this blog post, I will share some tricks for parents to help make this school year productive in both the virtual classroom and the kitchen.
+However, we like to think of this as an opportunity to help teach our children not only their daily lessons from school, but the value of eating nutritious food and the importance of a balanced diet.
+We’ll share some tricks for parents to help make this school year productive in both the virtual classroom and the kitchen.

 Ingredients for a Healthy School Day